-Users that have visited eLTER sites through the TA-RA access scheme, are asked to report in a short blog statement about both their positive and negative experiences.
-These blog statements are shown here that may help future applicants to get acquainted with what is to be expected.
+Users that have visited eLTER sites through the TA-RA access scheme are asked to report in a short blog statement about both their experiences.
+Their stories are shown here to help future applicants to get acquainted with what is to be expected.

 Mapping Soil Organic Carbon and Nitrogen in Forest Soils with Portable NIR Spectroscopy